The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 Just like you have an order of operations in math class (do you even PEMDAS? 😛 ), there’s also an order of methods for a water rescue.
 If you got the order of operations wrong on a math problem, you’ll get a wrong answer.
 This same principle applies to water rescues, so do the order of methods correctly!

 We’ll be discussing how to perform each of these rescues in more detail below.
-Just make sure to remember though, following the order of methods will help you to avoid unnecessary risks and be much more likely to save anyone who’s drowning!
+Just make sure to remember, following the order of methods will help you to avoid unnecessary risks and be much more likely to save anyone who’s drowning!

 3d) How rescue techniques vary depending on the setting and the condition of the person needing assistance.

-- If there are people nearby, call for help.
-Make sure the weather is good for throwing a floatation device or rope to them.
+• If there are people nearby, call for help.
 If the winds are strong, you’ll likely need to adjust your throw.

 The worst thing to do is waste a rescue opportunity by acting without thinking.
 By making your moves carefully and being deliberate, you’ll be able to save the victim in the reach, throw, or row stage before needing to put yourself in a dangerous position by go-ing yourself.